-- Applications are available at the Supervisor of Elections Office or online at www.GoVote-Okaloosa.com. - Selection is based on qualifications to fulfill job description. - Appointed after mandatory training classes, no less than six hours per election year. - · Paid positions, with requirements
+- Applications are available at the Supervisor of Elections Office or online at www.VoteOkaloosa.gov. - Selection is based on qualifications to fulfill job description. - Appointed after mandatory training classes, no less than six hours per election year. - Paid positions, with requirements

-Okaloosa County's Digital Scan Voting System
+Okaloosa County's Paper Ballot Voting System

 - Paper ballots are read by DS-200 digital scan system. - Results are precinct-count based. - To vote, completely fill in the oval to the left of your choice in each race. - Mark your ballot as directed, such as "Vote for One." - If race is marked to vote for more than one, for example "Vote for Up to Three," you do not have to vote for that number, only up to that number, but no more. - The DS-200 rejects an overvote, giving you an opportunity to correct or to process as you wish.
-Overvote means that a voter marks or designates more names than there are persons to be elected to an office or designates more than one answer to a ballot question. - The DS-200 also rejects a completely blank ballot, unless that is your wish. - You will be given any assistance you need by poll workers. - If you make a mistake, you may be issued up to three ballots, but only one ballot will be counted. - Redundant security measures and procedures protect the accuracy and integrity of all Okaloosa County elections.
+Overvote means that a voter marks or designates more names than there are persons to be elected to an office or designates more than one answer to a ballot question. - The DS-200 also rejects a completely blank ballot, unless that is your wish. - You will be given any assistance you need by poll workers. - If you make a mistake, you may be issued up to three ballots, but only one ballot will be counted. - Redundant security measures and procedures protect the accuracy and integrity of all Okaloosa County elections. - Paper ballots by law are maintained for 22 months after an election.